 Think it’s too late to cash in on the food truck craze?
 Think again!
-According to a recent study by Technomic, not only are food trucks here to stay but there are still plenty of customers who have yet to be snatched up.
+Not only are food trucks here to stay but there are still plenty of customers who have yet to be snatched up.
 Despite this good news, the food truck business is still prone to investment pitfalls.
 We’ve compiled these three easy steps to help you rise above the competition and avoid planning mishaps.

 - Vending license: Most cities require that you obtain a vending or business license in order to start your business.
 There are some rare exceptions, such as in Florida where you do not need a license to sell pre-packaged food.

 - Zoning permit: A zoning permit may be necessary depending on your location and how long you plan to be parked.
 If you plan to park with a group of trucks, sometimes a special zoning permit is needed for this as well.